 Minutes went by before he called me in to read to him, which I gladly did.
 (This connective activity communicated, “You are LOVED no matter what.”)
 After reading, we calmly talked about the situation, and I was able to sincerely affirm my son while still holding him accountable for his treatment of his sister.
 It went something like this: “When I saw how angry you were getting, I worried you might hurt her because you have before.
 So I protected her and was unkind to you.
 I’m so sorry.
 You’ve come such a long way with learning how to control your anger.
 I am so proud of how hard you’ve been working at that.
 (Message communicated: “You are CAPABLE.”)
 You do know that when you tease your sister, it causes icky feelings between the two of you.
 Tomorrow morning you’ll need to find a way to make things right.”
 (Message communicated: “You are RESPONSIBLE for your actions.”)

-My attempt at preventing an argument and getting the kids in bed early was a huge FAIL.
+My attempt at preventing an argument and getting the kids to bed early was a huge FAIL.
 The WIN was using a messy situation (especially one where I contributed to the mess!) to connect even more deeply with my children and model for them what to do when you blow it.

 Perhaps my painfully humble modeling when I mess up is part of the reason my son has now become passionate about making things right after he blows it… Which is what happened in this case, as he reconciled with both me and his sister with thoroughness and sincerity.

 Join us for a five-session online course designed with busy parents in mind.
 In our course Sibling Conflict: From Bickering to Bonding we teach parents how to teach their kids The Peace Process.
 Could you use a little peace in your home?
 Join us today!